CplJeebus/wcwhen/README.md

 * Refactor
     * Have broken out into packages
     * Now some parts can be simplified with smoother logic, less nested _ifs_
+    * Things very bloaty, need to refactor main.
+* Feature request from people to lazy to join github.
+    * Can the game output be tabbed by home and away teams.
 * Figure out cli arguents to give smarter output
     * Have added basic cli arguments using _flags_ but need to add something more robust
 * TDD?